Hungary national under-19 football team

 This article includes current squads of Hungary U-20 and U-19 national football teams.

 The road to 2008 UEFA Euro U-19

-After 11 years, the Hungarian U-19 football team qualified to the EURO U-19 final tournament.
+After 11 years, the Hungarian U-19 football team qualified for the 2008 EURO U-19 final tournament.
 At the first round of qualifiers the team finished the top of the group, with 3 victories, against Kazakhstan (6-0), Wales (3-1), and Switzerland (2-1).
 After that, second round was much harder, but as a host of the Group 2 matches, the team played at home, in Hungary, and the atmosphere helped in times of need.
 The first match against Lithuania, was a 2-2 draw, but in the last 2 matches, the team could win, against Cyprus 2-1, and Portugal 1-0 and that was enough to qualify.